Mischa Barton Struggles To Put Her Life Together After Sex Tape Scandal

 Mischa Barton’s sex tape caused quite a stir on social media, with some voicing their support for the actress, and others saying Barton should have seen it all coming and calling her bluff after her claims that she was unaware that her exes had been recording the intimate scenes.

-Mischa Barton, whose acting career in Hollywood has stalled for the past 11-years, could end up being one of the most watched porn stars on Pornhub and other giants of the porn industry, as the infamous Mischa Barton sex tape has reportedly been offered for sale.
+Mischa Barton, whose acting career in Hollywood has stalled for the past 11 years, could end up being one of the most watched porn stars on Pornhub and other giants of the porn industry, as the infamous Mischa Barton sex tape has reportedly been offered for sale.

-Mischa Barton, who accuses her former boyfriend Jon Zacharias of recording the sex tape and her other former flame Adam Spaw for making copies of the X-rated material, obtained a restraining order last month, banning the two men from contacting her as well as selling, distributing, giving away, or leaking any pictures or videos of the actress.
+Mischa Barton, who accused her former boyfriend Jon Zacharias of recording the sex tape and her other former flame Adam Spaw for making copies of the x-rated material, obtained a restraining order last month, banning the two men from contacting her as well as selling, distributing, giving away, or leaking any pictures or videos of the actress.

 However, it may be counterproductive to ban the two men, who Mischa Barton claims in the court documents are “the only two people who could have any sexually intimate photos or videos” of her, from contacting Mischa Barton if she wants to settle her sex tape scandal and discuss terms and conditions of removing the Mischa Barton sex tape and all of its copies.

-In March, the month Mischa Barton publicly opened up about the existence of the sex tape, the actress was grilled like a hamburger while addressing reporters at the law offices of the Bloom Firm in Los Angeles.
+In March, the month Mischa Barton publicly opened up about the existence of the sex tape, the actress was grilled while addressing reporters at the law offices of the Bloom Firm in Los Angeles.

 After Mischa Barton and her lawyer, Lisa Bloom, told the press that neither of them had watched any Mischa Barton sex tape, one of the reporters cited a source as saying that the actress was seen looking straight into the camera when the sex tape was being made.